Learn how to keep your internal documentation organized and up-to-date with simple templates and best practices.

 Here's an example of a documented process in Nuclino, a unified workspace for all your team's knowledge, docs, and projects – create an account to start creating your own internal documentation:

-Nuclino can be used exclusively as an internal documentation tool, but it's a highly versatile solution that is capable of much more.
+Nuclino can be used exclusively as an internal process documentation tool, but it's a highly versatile solution that is capable of much more.
 It offers a variety of ways to structure and organize your work, including a nested list, a Kanban board, a table, and a mindmap-style graph.
 This makes Nuclino a great solution for project collaboration, sprint planning, new employee onboarding, asynchronous communication, and more.
 It works like a collective brain, allowing you to bring all your team's work together in one place and collaborate without the chaos of files and folders, context switching, or silos.

 Project documentation includes all the internal documents created over the course of a project.
 It can come in many forms, from project proposals and business cases, to project plans and meeting minutes.
 These documents help clarify project objectives, plan and assign resources, and keep all project stakeholders aligned.